Autumn call is now closed – thank you to all who applied!

 • Jaakko Peltonen, Tampere University - Statistical Machine Learning, Exploratory Data Analytics, Dimensionality Reduction, Visualization, Natural Language Processing, Information Retrieval, Game Culture Research, Ethical Artificial Intelligence

-• Ion Petre, University of Turku – Computational Systems Biology, Network Science, Machine Learning, Theory of Computing
+• Ion Petre, University of Turku – Computational Systems Biology, Network Science, Machine Learning, Theory of Computing (PhD student from the spring call)

-• Simon Puglisi, University of Helsinki – Algorithms, Data Structures, Pattern Matching, Data Compression
+• Simon Puglisi, University of Helsinki – Algorithms, Data Structures, Pattern Matching, Data Compression (PhD student from the spring call)

 • Kai Puolamäki, University of Helsinki – Data Mining, Machine Learning, Artificial Intelligence, Atmospheric Sciences